 Boiling water is the foundation of camp cookery.
 It is the task that you will perform the most often.
 Whether you're making hot drinks on your bumper in the morning or trying to force down another freeze-dried meal in the backcountry, you'll be boiling water frequently and consistently.
 To test this, we timed how long it took to bring two cups of water to a boil with the main pot from each set.
 Our results varied considerably, as several factors can drastically affect boiling time.

-The type of metal the pot is cast from is an essential factor, as well as the diameter, depth, and thickness.
+The type of metal the pot is cast from is an essential factor and the diameter, depth, and thickness.
 Those that use thicker materials with better conductivity distribute heat more efficiently, thus leading to better cooking performance.
 For example, the Stanley Adventure Base Camp is composed of super thick stainless steel.
-This offers exceptional cooking performance in comparison to the rest — similar to what you'd get in your kitchen.
+This offers exceptional cooking performance compared to the rest — similar to what you'd get in your kitchen.

 We are surprised by the Sea to Summit X Set 32, as the main pot has a boiling time of a mere two minutes and 15 seconds.
 This set does not have a heat exchanger ring, and we attribute its success to its large surface area and thin anodized aluminum bottom that allows ready heat transfer.
 The kettle in this set boiled water is a little more time, taking about two minutes and 45 seconds.
 The unique kettle included with the Winterial 11 Piece Camping Cookware Set is another "flat bottomed" pot with a quick boiling time.
 We attribute the fast boil time of the Winterial kettle to its shape, proportions, and tight-sealing lid over a small opening.